niallguerin/data-analytics-projects-r/README.md

 ### week5-ggplot-titanic-dataset-visualizations.R
 The goal is to use the Titanic dataset and perform data visualizations using ggplot.

-To view the data visualization plots, you can use this [PDF report](https://1drv.ms/b/s!Alcoa8KLVJaoiLUm2-0Y72mJDnTzIw?e=dKAb40) version of the R script.

 ### week6-flights-dataset-dplyr.R
 The goal is to use dplyr to analyze and filter data in the nycflights13 flights dataset.